 Before coming to WHCA, I worked at three prior Massachusetts community media organizations, the most recent of which was Hingham Community Access & Media (HCAM) where I worked from 2011 through 2016.
 I was HCAM’s founding Executive Director and focused on developing the organization’s policies & procedures, engaging initial staffing and membership, and implementing programming and broadcast standards.
 In 2016 we tackled an expansion into new physical space as well as the redesign and modernization of the station’s equipment and facilities optimized for use in the dynamic setting that is a modern community media center.

 Over the course of all of this building, I also helped to bring award winning community programming to HCAM viewers in and around Hingham, and was even nominated for a New England Emmy® in 2014.
 In 2016, I was honored to be selected as one of Cape & Plymouth Business Magazine’s “40 Under 40”.
 I serve on the board of directors for MassAccess – a professional trade and advocacy organization for the community media field, and was the recipient of the Alliance for Community Media’s, “Brian Wilson Mentorship Award,” in 2016.

 As a twenty plus year member of the community media field and “tech guru” to many, I also own and operate a small business, “Dresser Media Solutions,” developing and delivering creative, adaptive and strategic solutions to the varied challenges that arise in the digital age.
 I’m a nationally certified snowboard instructor (American Association of Snowboard Instructors; AASI Level III) and have taught snowboarding to countless new and experienced snowboarders since 1996.

-My wife Rachel, daughter Ali, and I live in Weymouth; right down the street from where I grew up.
-When I’m not working in any of the areas described above, I love spending time with my family, enjoying all sorts of adventures across the South Shore.
+My wife Rachel, daughters Ali & Emma, and I live in Weymouth, MA; right down the street from where I grew up.
+When I’m not working in any of the areas described above, I love spending time with my family, enjoying all sorts of adventures across the South Shore and the greater New England area.

 About this page: